IBM/varnish-operator/docs/development.md

 To run tests simply run `make test` in repo's root directory.

-Tests depend on binaries provided by Kubebuilder so it has to be [installed](https://kubebuilder.io/quick-start.html#installation) first.
+Tests depend on binaries provided by Kubebuilder, so it has to be [installed](https://kubebuilder.io/quick-start.html#installation) first.

 ### End to End tests